Tlauros/qb-clothing-inspired-nopixelv4/README.md

 # qb-clothing-inspired-v4
-this resource : qb-clothing edit inspired from No Pixel v4 with ( Blackist Clothes ) I just had fix bugs and added features
+this resource : qb-clothing inspired from No Pixel v4 (Css) with ( Blackist Clothes ) I just had fix bugs and added features
 You can see on ```Config.lua```:
 ```